pixijs/pixijs/README.md

 $> gulp build
 ```

-This will create a minified version at bin/pixi.min.js and a non-minified version at bin/pixi.js with all the plugins.
+This will create a minified version at `bin/pixi.min.js` and a non-minified version at `bin/pixi.js`
+with all the plugins in the pixi.js project.

 If there are specific plugins you don't want, say "spine" or "interaction", you can exclude those: